plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 **1/Long Rest:** When you finish a Long Rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up).
 None of the slots can be 6th level or higher.

 ___
-> ### Example
+> #### Example
-> If you're a 4th-level wizard, you can recover up to two levels worth of spell slots.
-You can recover either one 2nd-level spell slot or two 1st-level spell slots.
+> If you're a 7th-level wizard, you can recover up to four levels worth of spell slots.
+You can recover either one 4th-level spell slot or two 2nd-level spell slots.
 ___